deepal/baapan/readme.md

 Using Node REPL for quick local testing is a common practice among JavaScript/Node developers.
 But the problem with the REPL is, you don't have the luxury to take advantage of the entire NPM ecosystem out-of-the-box.

-If you feel you need an NPM module to quickly test something (e.g, `lodash` to do some quick object/array manipulation, `uuid` to quickly generate some uuid), you'll have to exit the REPL, install the module locally and load it onto the REPL.
+If you feel you need an NPM module to quickly test something (e.g, `lodash` to do some quick object/array manipulation, `uuid` to quickly generate some uuid), you'll have to manually install it via NPM and load it onto the REPL.

 **Baapan** is a replacement for `require()` in node REPL.
 If the module you need is not installed locally, it will immediately grab it from NPM and load it to the console.
-Effortless ✨😎!!
+Effortless! ✨😎!!

 ![](https://github.com/dpjayasekara/baapan/raw/master/docs/screenshot.png)